parallel-php/parallel-task/README.md

   - `runOnce` runs only one task asynchronously

 - Executor/Worker facade.
 It is just a wrapper around Task module to allow easier composition and usage.

+ There is a builder that helps creating `Executor` or `Worker` allowing to configure different implementation for `TaskInputMessageTransformer`, `TaskFactory`, `TaskResultMessageTransformer`.